hamishgibbs/pull_facebook_data_for_good/README.md

 ```shell
 $ make test
 ```

-Currently functional for Mobility and Colocation datasets only.

 Login credentials are stored in encrypted files on the user's local machine.
 To bypass the process of encrypting and decrypting login credentials, replace:
 `keys = [fernet.decrypt(username).decode("utf-8") , fernet.decrypt(password).decode("utf-8")]`